CondensedMilk7/personal-website/README.md

 # personal-website

-This is my personal website that has my portfolio an blogs.
+This is my personal website that has my portfolio and blogs.

 Deployed site: [https://pridontetradze.com](https://pridontetradze.com)